A full canopy of volunteer opportunities at Trees Atlanta

 Need Community Service Hours?

 Court ordered community service offenses that are allowed are: DUI, Speeding Tickets, Loitering, Reckless Driving, and other misdemeanors (at Trees Atlanta’s discretion).
 Felony offenses and violent offenses including battery, assault or animal cruelty are not eligible for community service with Trees Atlanta.
-All individuals who have been court ordered to perform community service MUST provide documentation verifying the type of offense.
+All individuals who have been court ordered to perform community service MUST get pre-approved by filling out a Community Service Request Form (below).
+If you do not get pre-approved before volunteering, you will not be able to count your service hours towards your court-mandated hours.

 Volunteer with Trees Atlanta as a Group